gustavooarantes/gustavooarantes/README.md

 fun of doing so.
 Unfortunately I had to quit programming when I started High School, because I needed to focus on studying for my exams.
 After finishing High School, I spent one year and a half at Law School (which I didn't like very much), then decided to change to Math, where at the second semester I had contact with the C language for a specific class.
 I fell in love again with technologies and development, so, after a lot of thinking, I decided to definetly move my focus to study just that: the art of programming and everything that envolves it.</p>
 <p>I have finished succesfully Harvard's CS50x and CS50p, where I had contact with C, Python, JavaScript among other things.
-Currently, I'm dedicating my time to study - on my own - Java and Spring Boot, while building projects that aim to
+Currently, I'm dedicating my time to study - on my own - Java and Python, while building projects that aim to
 solve real life problems (or any crazy ideas that I have really), and am also studying Data Structures and Algorithms to perfect my skills.</p>

 <!---